 - The table above indicates the number of copyright infringement notices we received during each month of the reporting period.
 Each notice may cover more than one site and/or piece of content.
 Some notices identify dozens of allegedly infringing materials.
 In the future, we’ll aim to provide more specific data on the number of sites affected and items removed, as those numbers are substantially greater and more accurately represent the impact of DMCA notices than the number of individual notices received.

-- The “percentage of notices where some or all content was removed” includes those notices which were formally complete, but the site was suspended for a separate violation of the WordPress.com Terms of Service (spam or warez sites, for example).
-If we instead counted these as rejected notices, the “percentage of notices where some or all content was removed” would be much lower.
+- The “percentage of notices where some or all content was removed” includes those notices which were formally complete, but the site was suspended for a separate violation of the WordPress.com Terms of Service and/or User Guidelines.
+(Spam or “warez” sites, for example.)
+If we counted these as rejected notices, the “percentage of notices where some or all content was removed” would be much lower.

 - We also may decline to remove content if a notice is abusive.
 “Abusive” notices may be formally complete, but are directed at fair use of content, material that isn’t copyrightable, or content for which the complaining party misrepresents ownership of a copyright.
 You can see some examples of notices we’ve rejected on grounds of abuse in our Hall of Shame.